Deathwestern

-Deathwestern is the second studio album by American death metal and thrash metal band SpiritWorld, released by Century Media Records on November 11, 2022.
+Deathwestern is the second studio album by American death/thrash band SpiritWorld, released by Century Media Records on November 11, 2022.

 Reception

 Nick Ruskell of Kerrang! calls this "a brutal metalcore knuckle sandwich", which has weak writing but is still "a good, but not entirely groundbreaking set of punishing songs" that he rates 3 out of 5.
 Editors at Stereogum chose this for Album of the Week, with critic Chris DeVille characterizing it as "a gory symphony that owes as much to Slayer as Cormac McCarthy".